Discover the charm, history and scenic beauty of the Town of Buchanan.

 The iconic Blue Ridge Parkway, known as ‘America’s Favorite Drive,’ weaves together the small towns of Virginia’s Blue Ridge with stunning mountain views for miles and miles.

 Hop off the Blue Ridge Parkway and head into Buchanan, Botetourt’s next small town.

 In the 18th century, Buchanan was a bustling commerce hub.
 Today, it offers a quiet destination for antiquing, local art, and scenic adventure on the iconic river that passes through the town.

-Step back in time and learn about Buchanan’s history on a local walking tour.
-Visit over 30 stops in town on this historic trail.
+Step back in time and learn about Buchanan’s history on a local walking tour, featuring over 30 stops in the historic town - Buchanan Downtown Walking Tour.
 You’ll need some fuel for all that walking, so stop in the Buchanan Soda Fountain and Grill, an authentic 1940’s soda shop, for a pre-tour sandwich or post-tour treat.

 The Buchanan Swinging Bridge is the most recognized structure in town.
 This walkable attraction was built as early as 1834 and is the only bridge of its kind along the entire James River.
 Speaking of the James River…

 Buchanan is home to one of Botetourt’s most treasured outdoor amenities: the Upper James River Water Trail.
 Canoe and kayak enthusiasts will love all the opportunities for multi-day paddling, fishing and camping trips, or daytime floats perfect for any level of adventure.

 Head to Twin River Outfitters for your paddling adventure needs.
 Easily rent gear, glamping tents and campsites, and book shuttle service your thrilling whitewater trip, lazy day float, or multi-day escape.